Risingson/eveeyedocs/docs/sharing/structures.md

 !!! error "Firefox"
     Shift+Ctrl+V does not work in Firefox browser.

-Signatures get pasted to your current ingame location.
+Citadels get pasted to the system they are in (since the system's name is contained in the data from directional.
+Control Towers get pasted to your current location.
-If you are not syncing your location sigs get added to the system you are showing info on.
+If you are not syncing your location those get added to the system you are showing info on.

 Pasing wormhole signatures will create connections to [Unknown Systems](https://eveeye.readthedocs.io/en/latest/map/chain-mapping/).